Reps request details of crude oil production, revenue generated by NUPRC - New Telegraph

-The House of Representatives Tuesday requested for details of crude oil production from October 2021 to March, 2022, with a view to determining the revenue accrued to the Federation through Nigerian Upstream Petroleum Regulatory Commission (NUPRC).
+The House of Representatives yesterday requested for details of crude oil production from October 2021 to March, 2022, with a view to determining the revenue accrued to the Federation Account through Nigerian Upstream Petroleum Regulatory Commission (NUPRC).

-The investigative hearing on the ‘Revenue Monitoring Exercise’ was held at the instance of the House committee on finance, led by Hon.
-Abiodun James Faleke.

 Contracts worth N49,921,250 was also awarded for engaging the service of a consultant to facilitate capacity building on Upstream Petroleum Operations for relevant National Assembly Staff and Legislatives Aides for the NUPRC on the December 24, 2021 awarded to Priceless Craft; N48.268 million contract to facilitate strategic engagement on budget and revenue for NUPRC awarded on the December 24, 2021 as well as N39.295 million contract for separation and reconfiguration of smart inspector (Formelo) mobility workforce application for NUPRC; N78.045 million for renewal of automated upstream system (AUS) for NUPRC; among others.